F113X/projects-documentation/docs/Eurorack/201-Dual-Attenuverters/index.md

 ## Features

-- Dual Attenuverters each with an input, output and attenuvert knob
+- Dual attenuverters each with an input, output and attenuvert knob

 ## Quirks and Problems

-- untested
+- none